Construction Technologies » Heating, Ventilation & Air-Conditioning

 • How to install and repair heating and cooling systems

-• How to follow EPA rules for refrigerants
+• How to follow EPA refrigerant laws

-• How to prepare for apprenticeships
+• How to prepare for apprenticeships and further training

 Hands-On Experience